SpectralSequences/sseq/ext/SAVE-FORMAT.md

 # Save file format

 This file documents how we save data pertaining to a resolution.
-We let `/` denote the base directory containing the data of a single resolution
+We let `/` denote the base directory containing the data of a single resolution.

+All integers are stored in little-endian.

 ## Design philosophy
 We have the following goals: